Constrained Boundary Labeling: Two is -complete

-We turn now our attention to the bottom-most slice, which hosts the sites and \candidatesText{} for the variables.
-For each variable $x_i$, $1 \leq i \leq N$, we place two candidates $c_i^0 = (0, 4i - 3)$ and $c_i^1 = (x_r, 4i)$.
+We now turn our attention to the bottom-most strip, which hosts the sites and \candidatesText{} for the variables; see also \cref{fig:hardness-2-sided-order} for an illustration of the following construction.
+For each variable $x_i$, $1 \leq i \leq N$, we place two \emph{variable-\candidatesText{}} $c_i^0 = (0, 4i - 3)$ and $c_i^1 = (x_r, 4i)$.
 Observe that $c_i^0$ is on the left side of the boundary and $c_i^1$ is on the right side of the boundary.
-Between them, we place two sites $s_i = (x_r / 2 - 2M - i, 4i - 2)$ and $s_i' = (x_r / 2 + 2M + i, 4i - 1)$.
-As the sites are between the \candidatesText{}, both sites can use both \candidatesText{}.
-Intuitively, if $s_i$ is labeled on the right (left) side of the boundary, the variable is set to true (false).
-For each $1 \leq i < N$, we add the ordering constraints $s_{i + 1} \Order s_i$, $s_{i + 1}' \Order s_i$, $s_{i + 1} \Order s_i'$, and $s_{i + 1}' \Order s_i'$ which ensure that the variable related sites are labeled in their vertical order.
-As a consequence, the twin site $s_i'$ will block the \candidateText{} on the side of the boundary not used by $s_i$ from being used by other sites.
-Regarding the size of this slice, we observe that each variable gives us two sites and two \candidatesText{}, i.e., $2N$ sites and \candidatesText{} for all variables together.
-Furthermore, we introduced four ordering constraints per variable site except for $s_N$.
+Between them, we place two \emph{variable-sites} $s_i = (x_r / 2 - 2M - i, 4i - 2)$ and $s_i' = (x_r / 2 + 2M + i, 4i - 1)$.
+As the sites are vertically between the \candidatesText{}, both sites can use both \candidatesText{}.
+The intended meaning is that labeling $s_i$ on the right (left) side of the boundary, the variable $x_i$ should be true (false).
+For each $1 \leq i < N$, we add the ordering constraints $s_{i + 1} \Order s_i$, $s_{i + 1}' \Order s_i$, $s_{i + 1} \Order s_i'$, and $s_{i + 1}' \Order s_i'$ to ensure that the variable-sites are labeled in their vertical order.
+As a consequence, the twin site~$s_i'$ must occupy the \candidateText{} $c_i^0$ (or $c_i^1$) that is not used by $s_i$ and thus prevent it from being used by other sites.
+Regarding the size of this strip, we observe that we have $2N$ sites and \candidatesText{} for all variables together.
+Furthermore, we introduce four ordering constraints per variable-site except for~$s_N$.
 This sums up to $4(N - 1)$ ordering constraints.
-Regarding the height of the slice, we observe that each variable occupies, from $c_i^0$ to $c_i^1$, a height of four on the boundary.
-This then sums up to $4N$ space on the boundary, excluding the height of the labels.
+Regarding the height of the strip, each variable occupies, from $c_i^0$ to $c_i^1$, a height of four on the boundary.
+This sums up to $4N$ space on the boundary, excluding the height of the labels.